The data were formless like a cloud of tiny birds in the sky

 The correlation coefficient can be calculated in R using the cor() function.

-# Try this:# use veg and arth from above# r the "hard way"# r <- ((covariance of x,y) / (std dev x * std dev y) )# sample covariance (hard way)(cov_veg_arth<-sum((veg-mean(veg))*(arth-mean(arth)))/(length(veg)-1))cov(veg,arth)# easy way# r the "hard way"(r_arth_veg<-cov_veg_arth/(sd(veg)*sd(arth)))# r the easy wayhelp(cor)cor(x =veg, y =arth, method ="pearson")# NB "pearson" is the default method if unspecified
+# Try this:# use veg and arth from above# The Pearson correlation = ((covariance of x,y) / (std dev x * std dev y) )# r the "hard way"# sample covariance (hard way)(cov_veg_arth<-sum((veg-mean(veg))*(arth-mean(arth)))/(length(veg)-1))cov(veg,arth)# (easy way)# r the "hard way"(r_arth_veg<-cov_veg_arth/(sd(veg)*sd(arth)))# r the easy wayhelp(cor)cor(x =veg, y =arth, method ="pearson")# NB "pearson" is the default method if unspecified

 4 Graphing